valdisiljuconoks/localization-provider-opti/README.md

 * [Getting Started](docs/getting-started-epi.md)
 * [Customizing Provider](docs/customizing-provider-epi.md)

+## Migrating from v5.x?
+Please visit [blog post]() to get more information about new features added in v6 and also how to migrate.

 ## Working with DbLocalizationProvider
 * For more info about generic localization provider features read more [here](https://github.com/valdisiljuconoks/LocalizationProvider/blob/master/README.md)